-The Audit Committee is responsible for reviewing the Group's systems of internal control and risk management.
-It receives reports from both the internal and external auditors on the effectiveness of those controls and recommendations for their improvement.
+The Audit & Risk Committee is responsible for reviewing the Group's systems of internal control and risk management.
+It receives reports from both the internal audit and assurance team and the external auditors on the effectiveness of those controls and recommendations for their improvement.

 The Committee meets four times a year.
-These meetings are also attended by the Chief Operating Officer and the Group Finance Director.
-The Head of Audit and Assurance and other Group executives and the external auditors, RSM UK Audit LLP, are invited to attend for specific items on the Audit Committee's business timetable.
+These meetings are also attended by the Chief Executive Designate and the Group Finance Director.
+The Head of Audit and Assurance and other Group executives and the external auditors, RSM UK Audit LLP, are invited to attend for specific items on the Audit & Risk Committee's business timetable.

-The Board is satisfied that at least one member of the Audit Committee has relevant financial experience and knowledge to allow for an appropriate level of constructive challenge.
+The Board is satisfied that at least one member of the Audit & Risk Committee has relevant financial experience and knowledge to allow for an appropriate level of constructive challenge.